BlockchainCommons/bc-envelope-cli-rust/docs/XID-Export.md

 │             'allow': 'All'
 │             'nickname': "Alice"
 │         ]
+│         'provenance': ProvenanceMark(...)
 │     ]
 │ } [
 │     'signed': Signature
 │ ]
 ```

-The omitted version has no ELIDED markers and no provenance mark at all—the secrets and the provenance structure are completely removed.
+The omitted version has no ELIDED markers and the provenance generator is completely removed—only the provenance mark itself (which is public) is retained.
 Omitting *always* requires re-signing because the merkle tree is modified.

 ## Working with Signed Documents